Requesting and Implementing Reasonable Accommodation in Compliance with The Americans with Disabilities Act

 University of New Hampshire employees who have a physical or mental impairment that substantially limits one or more major life activities may be eligible for reasonable accommodation under the Americans with Disabilities Act, Amended 2008 (ADA).

 Reasonable accommodation is a modification or adjustment to a job, the work environment, or the way things usually are done that enables a qualified individual with a disability to enjoy an equal employment opportunity.
 An equal employment opportunity means an opportunity to attain the same level of performance or to enjoy equal benefits and privileges of employment as are available to an average similarly-situated employee without a disability.
+Reasonable accommodations are generally a modification to a policy, practice or procedure that may not cause an undue burden on the employer.

 To request a reasonable accommodation: